zx80/flask-simple-auth/README.md

 Path and HTTP/JSON parameters are type checked and converted automatically based on type annotations.
-Basically, you just have to implement a type-annotated Python function and most of the crust is managed by Flask and FlaskSimpleAuth.
+Basically, you just have to implement a type-annotated Python function and most of the crust is managed by `FlaskSimpleAuth`.

 ```Python
 from FlaskSimpleAuth import Flask